Remain true to our original aspiration and keep our mission firmly in mind: Educational campaign

 On 24 June 2019, the Central Leading Group issued the "Notice on Carrying out the First Batch of Thematic Education Study, Investigation, Research, Problem Review, and Rectification and Implementation Work".
-On September 5, 2019, the Central Leading Group issued the "Guiding Opinions on Carrying out the Second Batch of "Remain True to Our Original Aspiration and Keep Our Mission Firmly in Mind" Theme Education".
+On 5 September 2019, the Central Leading Group issued the "Guiding Opinions on Carrying out the Second Batch of "Remain True to Our Original Aspiration and Keep Our Mission Firmly in Mind" Theme Education".
 The second batch of the theme education was completed at the end of November.
-On 4 November 2019, the Central Leading Group issued the "Notice on a Review of the Rectification and Implementation of the First Batch of Thematic Education Units".
-On 23 December 2019, the Central Leading Group issued the "Notice on Carefully Summarizing the Work of the "Remain True to Our Original Aspirations, Keep Our Mission Firmly in Mind" Thematic Education".
-On January 8, 2020, the summary meeting of the campaign was held in Beijing.
+On 4 November 2019, the Central Leading Group issued the "Notice on a Review of the Rectification and Implementation of the First Batch of Thematic Education Units" On 23 December 2019, the Central Leading Group issued the "Notice on Carefully Summarizing the Work of the "Remain True to Our Original Aspirations, Keep Our Mission Firmly in Mind" Thematic Education".

+On 8 January 2020, the summary meeting of the campaign was held in Beijing.
 Xi Jinping mentioned that the education campaign had basically ended.
+Xi praised the progress of the campaign, stating ideological texts had made Party members "more aware of the importance of connecting knowledge and beliefs with action".
+He added the campaign had strengthened cadres "faith in Marxism and their conviction in socialism with Chinese characteristics", which was necessary as "the advanced and wholesome nature of a Marxist Party will not be naturally preserved as time goes by, nor will members’ Party consciousness automatically strengthen with their length of service or job advancement".
+Xi said "ideological education is the key link to be grasped in uniting the whole Party for great political struggle" and that it was only through party members’ "pursuit of the truth" using "the scientific theory of Marxism" that they could improve their "ideological and theoretical understanding" and "stay true to our original aspiration".